Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 ## Attack strategies

 Your attack strategy with Shaman will come from your shaman points.
 You don't need raw attack cards, only take them if they help you defend.

 If you are playing 1st class bonus, *Beast emperor [BEASTMAN]* is the card you want for double damage on thunder points.

-If you're playing with 2nd or 3rd, *Melgaroth* is the best offense card.
-Take only one of the two and only one copy.
-Rest is defense.
+If you're playing with 2nd or 3rd, *Melgaroth* is the best offense card, and provides occasional defense too.

 Finally with 3rd class bonus you can take *Dark sigil* skill because you can recover the hp loss and it will let you play roughly double the amount of cards in your turn (so more shaman points and defense too).

 My preference goes to 2nd class bonus *Melgaroth* because it provides defense as wall as offense and it's easier to get a rare card than an expensive skill.
 Then 3rd class bonus *Dark sigil* is probably the most powerful and also provides defense, but harder to find the skill, plus it can also use *Melgaroth*.
 And finally 1st class bonus *Beast emperor [BEASTMAN]* doesn't provide much defense at all.
 You can also use *Melgaroth* but it would be expensive and you would be having too many attack cards IMO.

 What follows are some example of builds you can use for defense.
 Most of them I tested with 2nd class bonus but you can adapt them with other attack strategies.